Exact-WKB analysis for SUSY and quantum deformed potentials: Quantum mechanics with Grassmann fields and Wess-Zumino terms: Exact-WKB analysis for quantum deformed potentials

 \section{Exact-WKB analysis for quantum deformed potentials}

 As described in the previous section, quantum mechanical systems with extra Grassmann fields or WZ terms naturally decompose into potential problems in which the potential is a combination of classical and quantum induced terms, see \eqref{c+q} and \eqref{c+q2}.
-Since $\hbar$ and $g$ are formally on the same footing, we can view these systems as Schr\"{o}dinger equation with a potential $V(x,\hbar)=V_0(x)+ \hbar V_1(x)$: \be \left[ - \hbar^2 \frac{\pd^2}{\pd x^2} + Q(x,\hbar) \right] \psi(x,\hbar) = 0, \ee where $Q(x,\hbar)=\sum_{n=0} Q_n(x)\hbar^n$ now includes both the classical as well as a quantum induced terms in potential. $Q(x,\hbar)$ is given by \be Q_0(x) = 2(V_0(x)-E), \qquad Q_1(x) = 2V_1(x), \qquad Q_{n \ge 2}(x) = 0, \ee with the energy $E$.
+Since $\hbar$ and $g$ are formally on the same footing, we can view these systems as Schr\"{o}dinger equation with a potential $V(x,\hbar)=V_0(x)+ \hbar V_1(x)$:\footnote{In the analysis below, we take $\hbar$ as the expansion parameter. } \be \left[ - \hbar^2 \frac{\pd^2}{\pd x^2} + Q(x,\hbar) \right] \psi(x,\hbar) = 0, \ee where $Q(x,\hbar)=\sum_{n=0} Q_n(x)\hbar^n$ now includes both the classical as well as a quantum induced terms in potential. $Q(x,\hbar)$ is given by \be Q_0(x) = 2(V_0(x)-E), \qquad Q_1(x) = 2V_1(x), \qquad Q_{n \ge 2}(x) = 0, \ee with the energy $E$.
 The fact that we only included $Q_1$ is motivated by the two physical applications described in \S. \ref{sec:Grassmann-WZ}.
 Here, the factor $2$ comes from $\hbar^2/2$ in the first term as a convention.
 Note that for this application, we only need $\hbar Q_1$ as quantum deformation to exact-WKB analysis.
 In this section, we would like to describe exact-WKB analysis for such quantum deformed potentials. \footnote{In Ref.\cite{Gaiotto:2021tsq}, the exact WKB analysis is called quantum deformed WKB.
 The nature of exact WKB is already an asymptotic expansion in $\hbar$, and modern treatments of WKB analysis (that started in 80s) already takes into account the fact that WKB wave-functions, exponentials, periods are all asymptotic expansions in $\hbar$ \cite{DDP2,DP1, Silverstone, Voros1983, BPV, Takei1,Takei2, Takei3,Kawai1, Alvarez3, Zinn-Justin:2004vcw, Zinn-Justin:2004qzw, Dunne:2013ada, Dunne:2014bca}.
 We reserve quantum deformation for an addition of an $O(\hbar)$ term to the classical potential.
-As described above, such quantum deformed potentials appear naturally with the addition of Grassmann fields or Wess-Zumino terms to the classical Lagrangians.}
+As described above, such quantum deformed potentials appear naturally with the addition of Grassmann fields or Wess-Zumino terms to the classical Lagrangians.} The below part for exact-WKB analysis is written based on \cite{Kawai1,Iwaki1,Sueishi:2021xti,DDP2,Takei3}.
+See those Refs. for detail.